hindman/optopus/misc/plan.md

   general-options with the subcommand-options, there is no benefit to modeling the library to include a subparser concept.

-In other words, a program like Git does not need subparsers; in just needs N parsers.
+In other words, a complex program does not need subparsers; in just needs N parsers.

 The opto-py library will support use cases like this by providing easy ways to